Blog

 • Outcome: Reckless driving conviction

-• Factors: The high-speed chase created a dangerous situation for both the driver and other motorists.
+• Factors: The driver was traveling extremely fast, and the high-speed chase created a dangerous situation for both the driver and other motorists.
 The court emphasized the disregard for public safety demonstrated by the driver’s actions.

 Case 4: Speeding on a Curve